johnPertoft/llm-inference-benchmark/README.md

 - [ ] Do we need to configure this somewhere?
 - [ ] How to increase gpu utilization?
 Even with a lot of concurrent users it doesn't go to 100% Bad configuration?
+- [ ] Any other serving frontends available?
+Use something faster than fastapi or no point?

 ### Fastapi + TensorrtLLM
 - [ ] TODO